The wrong choice of CRM could lead to rock bottom as you overspend on expensive software.

 - CRM calling: Use Freshworks’ CRM to make calls, track call logs, and add contextual information to your contacts’ records.

-- Deal insights: Freddy AI can also present useful deal insights that can help your sales team close more deals.
+- Deal insights: Freddy AI can also present useful deal insights that can help your sales team close more deals — making Freshworks another excellent Zoho alternative.

-Freshworks gives you the option of selecting from three pricing plans: Growth, Pro, or Enterprise.
+Freshworks gives you the option of selecting from four pricing plans: Free, Growth, Pro, or Enterprise.

-The Growth plan starts at $35 a month per user with 1,000 contacts, five sales sequences, 20 workflows, and five active marketing journeys.
+The Growth plan starts at $15 a month per user with five sales sequences, 20 workflows, and five active marketing journeys.

 Zoho’s CRM is not the friendliest solution for small businesses.

-Your startup is much better off with EngageBay’s CRM.
-Unlike Zoho, you can use EngageBay’s CRM for free.
+Your business is much better off with EngageBay CRM.

-It’s full of the features your small business needs to excel, such as CRM Telephony, lead scoring, contact management, automation, and in-depth analytics!
+It’s full of the features your small business needs to excel, such as CRM Telephony, lead scoring, contact management, automation, and in-depth analytics.
+Try it today.